aws-samples/aws-lambda-hexagonal-architecture/README.md

 ```

 Thanks to hexagonal architecture we were able to atomically change an adapter and a port without changing anything else in the code base.

-5. follow [this tutorial](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) for providing internet access to the Lambda.
-This is needed for consuming the API of the third party service in the diagram

 ## Contributing